Code-Institute-Submissions/will23JD-Ribbit_SepResub/README.md

 ### Adding a discussion
 ![Image of adding a discussion](documentation/screenshots/add-discussion.png)
-* As a Login user If want to make a discussion I should have a clean simple way to do so. thats why adding a discussion is right on the nav bar and, open a simple form for users to create there discussion about what ever they want.
+* As a Login user, if want to make a discussion I should have a clean simple way to do so.
+That's why adding a discussion is right on the nav bar and opens a simple form for users to create their discussion about whatever they want.

 ### login/out and sign up
 ![Image of signing up](documentation/screenshots/sign-up.png)